 Analysis and design of single- and multiple-product integrated production and inventory control systems.
 Combined detailed and aggregate planning of operations with deterministic or stochastic demand over finite and infinite horizon.
-Includes capacity planning and shop floor control.
-754. Seminar in Production and Operations Management (3) Prerequisite: Business Administration 750.
+Includes capacity planning and shop floor 754.
+Seminar in Production and Operations Management (3) Prerequisite: Management 750.

 Case studies of selected industries, emphasizing integration of the manufacturing and operations functions with the major goals of the organization.

+GRADUATE COURSES IN MARKETING

+605. Marketing (3)

+The marketing activities of a firm in relation to management and society.
+Application of economic theory to marketing institutions and functions.
+Not open to students with credit for Marketing 370.

 760. Seminar in Consumer Behavior (3)

-Prerequisite: Business Administration 605.
+Prerequisite: Marketing 605.

 The study of consumer behavior in relation to marketing strategy and the changing environment of business.

 761. Seminar in New Products Marketing (3)

-Prerequisite: Business Administration 605.
+Prerequisite: Marketing 605.

 The study of new products management in relation to planning and implementation of marketing strategy.

 762. Seminar in Advertising Management (3)

+Prerequisite: Marketing 605.

-Prerequisite: Business Administration 605.
-Advertising and sales promotion in relation to the planning and implementation of marketing strategy.
+Advertising and sales promotion in relation to the planning and implementation of marketing strategy

 763. Seminar in Sales Management (3)

-Prerequisite: Business Administration 605.
+Prerequisite: Marketing 605.

 Sales management and personal selling decisions and strategies in business organizations.
-764. Seminar in Marketing Price Policy Prerequisite: Business Administration 605.
+764. Seminar in Marketing Price Policy (3) Prerequisite: Marketing 605.
 Study of pricing strategy and price determination in business organizations.
-765. Seminar in Marketing Channels and Physical Distribution (3) Prerequisite: Business Administration 605.
+765. Seminar in Marketing Channels and Physical Distribution (3) Prerequisite: Marketing 605.
 Analysis of marketing channels and physical distribution systems in domestic and international trade.
-766. Seminar in Market Analysis and Research (3) Prerequisites: Business Administration 605 and 612.
+766. Seminar in Market Analysis and Research (3) Prerequisites: Management 612 and Marketing 605.
 Application of statistical and mathematical methods to market problems, consumer research, and product analysis.
-767. Seminar in Industrial Marketing Management (3) Prerequisite: Business Administration 605.
+767. Seminar in Industrial Marketing Management (3) Prerequisite: Marketing 605.
 The management of marketing decisions and strategies peculiar to the industrial market.
-768. Seminar in Industrial and Government Procurement Management (3) Prerequisites: Business Administration 601 and 605.
+768. Seminar in Industrial and Government Procurement Management (3) Prerequisites: Management 601 and Marketing 605.
 Procurement methods used in industry and government; internal departmental operations, interrelationships with other departments; supplier selection, pricing/cost analysis; contract negotiations, special characteristics of government procurement.
-769. Seminar in International Marketing (3) Prerequisite: Business Administration 605.
-The impact of cultural, social, political, economic, and other environmental variables on international marketing systems and the decision-making process of multinational marketing 770.
-Seminar in Marketing and the Economy (3) Prerequisite: Business Administration 605.
-Advertising, selling, sales promotion, and merchandising as they relate to society. business and the economy.
-780. Seminar in Real Estate and Urban Development (3) Prerequisite: Business Administration 616 or Economics 603.
-Real estate market functions and operations.
-Real estate finance and appraisal theories and approaches.
-Models of urban land use and urban development.
-Issues in real estate 783.
-Seminar in Real Estate Finance and Investment (3) Prerequisite: Business Administration 780.
-Theories and factors governing the financial functions of lenders, business and governmental agencies in real estate lending operations.
-Analysis of real estate investment by financial institutions, corporations, individuals and government.
-784. Seminar in Real Property Valuation (3) Prerequisite: Business Administration 780.
-Economic principles of valuation.
-Data collection, analyses and correlation.
-The Cost, Market, and Income Approaches.
-New Appraisal Technology.
-Special Purpose Appraising.
-785. Seminar in Urban Land Policy (3) Prerequisite: Business Administration 780 or City Planning 610 or Economics 758 or Geography 570.
-Relationship between private and public role players in urban land allocation and utilization.
-Problems arising from private market land use decisions.
-Current and future policy alternatives such as land use controls, urban growth policies and housing programs.
-786. Seminar in Housing Development (3) Prerequisite: Business Administration 780 or City Planning 610 or Economics 758 or Geography 655.
-The nature of the building industry.
-Demand characteristics.
-The local housing market.
-Low and moderate income housing developments.
-New housing technology.
-Government incentives and constraints.
-Environmental considerations.
-The role of the private investor and 789.
-Seminar in Current Urban Land Issues (3) Prerequisite: Business Administration 780.

-Current problems in real property.
-Regional land use planning.
-(Formerly numbered and titled Business Administration 781, Seminar in Real Estate.)
-790. Directed Readings in Business Administration (3) Prerequisite: Advancement to candidacy.

-Preparation for the comprehensive examination for those students in the M.B.A. program under Plan B.

-795. Seminar in Selected Topics (3)
+769. Seminar in International Marketing (3) Prerequisite: Marketing 605.

-Selected areas of concern in business administration.
-May be repeated with new content.
-Topic to be announced in the class schedule.
-Maximum credit six units applicable on a master's degree.

-797. Research (3) Cr/NC

-Prerequisite: Advancement to candidacy.